 Atara, standing just behind Naret and flanked by Sesh and Fiori, commanded, “Take us through, lieutenant.”

 “Aye.
 Accelerating toward the Sol gate.”
 Naret guided the ship with her neural interface.

 The Kelsor’s gravitics and fusion engines propelled the battlecruiser toward the sphere of warped space.
-The wormhole—nearly a hundred kilometers in diameter—was surrounded by four stabilizers arranged at the points of an imaginary trigonal pyramid.
+The wormhole—nearly a hundred kilometers in diameter—was surrounded by four stabilizers arranged at the points of an imaginary tetrahedron.
 After burning past the anchored civilian spaceliners and freighters, the Kelsor approached the wormhole’s event horizon through which a distorted white star (Sol) was visible.

 As the Kelsor pierced the horizon, the stars on the Varrel side of the wormhole shrank back as the stars of the Sol side advanced to fill the sky.
 Those aboard where oblivious to the spatial distortions occurring around the vessel unless they peered outside or found themselves in a sufficiently open space such as a hangar or cargo bay.
 Soon, the battlecruiser emerged in the heart of Federation space—several hundred lightyears from Akos—on the edge of the Sol system.